colinjturney/wiz-api-projects-rbac/README.md

 * WIZ_CLIENT_ID: The client id from the generated Wiz service account
 * WIZ_CLIENT_SECRET: The client secret from the generated Wiz service account
-* MANAGEMENT_GROUP_ID: The root management group id to start generating the folder structure from
+* MANAGEMENT_GROUP_ID: The root management group id to start generating the folder structure from.
+* SAML_PROVIDER: The name of the SAML provider being used.
 * WIZ_USER_ROLE: The project-scoped Wiz RBAC role to assign to all users generated - it is suggested to use `ProjectReader`.
 * LOGGING_LEVEL: A lower case string set to "debug", "info" "warning" "error" "critical".
 Leave unset to not set a logging level.